booleanbites/houzi-doc/_docs/houzi-builder/10_customize-results-and-maps.md

 ### Edit an Item

-You can **Edit** the itme just by clicking on **Edit Icon** of respective section.
+You can **Edit** the item just by clicking on **Edit Icon** of respective section.
 While editing a section, you can perform following actions:

 - Modify section [Section Type](#section-type).
 - Modify section [Title](#title).